AIRCentre/julia-web-app-example/README.md

    To stop the application, click on the terminal window and press `Ctrl+C`.
 The container will stop and be removed automaticaly.

-### 3.6.
-Creating the GitHub Actions CI Workflow
+### 6. Creating the GitHub Actions CI Workflow

 We can now move on to the creation of a CI workflow that performs testing, containerization and distribution of our application automatically on every commit.

-The workflow will run the commands we ran previously on our local machine to create our containerized application by executting the following steps:
+The workflow will run the commands we ran previously on our local machine to create our containerized application by performing the following steps:
  - Setup julia
  - Install and precompile the application
  - Run tests